from a photographer's perspective

 I love it because it's just the two of you (and me) and you're able to really soak in the moment without all of your guests watching you during the ceremony with their cell phones and cameras out.
 I mean, it's your wedding day.
-Why would you want to spend most of it apart from each other?
+Wouldn’t you want to spend most of your wedding day together anyways?